-3.4.1 General: All plans shall be submitted in accordance with Chapter 36, Section 13A, of the General Laws, as amended.
+- A. General.
+All plans shall be submitted in accordance with MGL c.
+36, § 13A, as amended.
 A definitive plan of a subdivision may be submitted by the applicant for discussion, approval, conditional approval, or disapproval by the Board.
 An applicant shall demonstrate ownership of the fee interest on the land in question or else document that (s)he is acting as the duly authorized agent of said owner by means of a notarized letter so stating.
-Any person who submits a Definitive Plan of a subdivision for approval shall file with the following:
+Any person who submits a definitive plan of a subdivision for approval shall file with it the following: - (1) Definitive subdivision plan submission requirements. - (a) Definitive subdivision plan applicants shall submit to the Planning Board the following information in their application package:6